JohnProg/SquatRightApp/README.md

 Fitness app developed using Facebook's React Native framework.

-It is designed to help you reach a safe and effective depth when squating by notifying you when you have gone beyond a [parallel squat](http://www.bodybuilding.com/fun/the-drop-zone-squat-lower-squat-stronger.html).
+It is designed to help you reach a safe and effective depth when squatting by notifying you when you have gone beyond a [parallel squat](http://www.bodybuilding.com/fun/the-drop-zone-squat-lower-squat-stronger.html).

 <img src="http://i.imgur.com/mTJc5Ic.gif" width="300" />